 Ensuring that this growth is sustainable, that it contributes positively to the communities and the ecosystems on which they depend, and protects the natural and cultural heritage core to its success, is one of the top priorities of the World Travel & Tourism Council (WTTC) and our Members.

 There's a whole spectrum of issues that underpin sustainable growth.
-Here are five that we have identified as being particularly important for Travel & Tourism:
+Here are six that we have identified as being particularly important for Travel & Tourism:

 1. Climate and Environment Action: raising awareness of the impacts of climate change on the sector as well as minimising the sector’s contribution to it.

 2. Destination Stewardship: promoting best practice in planning and management, with a focus on public, private and community partnership, to ensure that growth benefits all and to tackle problems associated with overcrowding of destinations.